YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -shutdown
 ~~~~~~~~~

 Initiates the shutdown procedures of the Receiver Server, Update Process, and/or helper processes.
-If the Receiver Server previously shut down abnormally, -shutdown can shut down helper processes left running.
+If the Receiver Server previously shut down abnormally, ``-shutdown`` can shuts down remaining helper processes.

 ~~~~~~~
 -helper
 ~~~~~~~

 Shuts down only the Helper Processes and leaves the Receiver Server and Update Process to continue operating as before.
-All helpers processes shut down even if -helper values are specified.
+All helpers processes shut down even if ``-helper`` values are specified.

 ~~~~~~~~
 -timeout
 ~~~~~~~~

 Specifies the period of time (in seconds) the shutdown command should wait before signaling the Receiver Server, Update Process, and/or helper processes to shut down.
-If you do not specify -timeout, the default timeout period is 30 seconds.
-If you specify -timeout=0, shutdown occurs immediately.
+If you do not specify ``-timeout``, the default timeout period is 30 seconds.
+If you specify ``-timeout=0``, shutdown occurs immediately.

 .. _receiver-stop-updateonly: